Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Supnautic.md

 # Supnautic

-An archetype of WATER Monsters with various Types.
+An archetype of WATER and EARTH Monsters with various Types.

 <br>